-- After evacuation, you may be taken to a holding area for medical treatment, interviewing, and/or counseling. - Law enforcement personnel may detain you as a witness to the incident. - You may be asked to provide statements to law enforcement right away, or at a later time. - The entire area will be treated as a crime scene.

-• Once you have been evacuated, you will not be allowed to re-enter the building
+- After evacuation, you may be taken to a holding area for medical treatment, interviewing, and/or counseling. - Law enforcement personnel may detain you as a witness to the incident. - You may be asked to provide statements to law enforcement right away, or at a later time. - The entire area will be treated as a crime scene. - Once you have been evacuated, you will not be allowed to re-enter the building

+Lockdown Procedures

-Lockdown Procedures All students, staff, and visitors must comply with the directions Emergency Lockdown
+All students, staff, and visitors are empowered to make their own decisions on what actions to take for the best interest of their safety.

+Emergency Lockdown

-- Emergency Lockdown rapidly enhances security in an actual emergency situation.
-By locking certain exterior and main interior doors, it is more difficult for dangerous individuals near the facility to gain access to students, staff, and visitors.
-This type of lockdown requires that everyone on campus seek safety from physical assault by creating barriers and staying out of sight. - An alert will be communicated over Campus Safety Alert System and sent to staff and students notifying them that an Emergency Lockdown is in effect.
-Details for the lockdown will be given when possible.
+• Emergency Lockdown rapidly enhances security in an actual emergency situation.
+By locking exterior and interior doors, it is more difficult for dangerous individuals near the facility to gain access to students, staff, and visitors.
+This type of lockdown requires that everyone on campus seek safety from physical assault by creating barriers and staying out of sight.